TheWebSolver/tws-license-manager-client/CLIENT.md

 }
 add_action( 'admin_notices', 'test_client_manager' );
 ```

-The above code will get data from server when you are on WordPress admin and debug mode set to `true`.
+The above code will get data from the server when you are on WordPress admin and debug mode set to `true`.

-Now lets create the actual codes for the selling plugin with license form to enter license key and other additional [validation fields set](#Validation).
+Now let's create the actual codes for the selling plugin with license form to enter the license key and other additional [validation fields set](#Validation).

 ```php
 use TheWebSolver\License_Manager\REST_API\Manager; // The client manager class.